edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 The term "credential" has a fuzzy meaning in casual conversation.
 However, understanding how evidence is built from credentials in VVP requires considerably more precision.
 We will start from lower-level concepts.

 #### SAID
-A self-addressing identifier (SAID) is the hash of a JSON object, encoded in CESR format ({{TOIP-CESR}}).
-The raw bytes from the digest function are left-padded to nearest 24-bit boundary, transformed to base64url ({{RFC4648}}), and prefixed with a character that tells which digest function was used.
+A self-addressing identifier (SAID) is the hash of a JSON object, encoded in CESR format {{TOIP-CESR}}.
+The raw bytes from the digest function are left-padded to nearest 24-bit boundary, transformed to base64url {{RFC4648}}, and prefixed with a character that tells which digest function was used.
 SAIDs are evidence that hashed data has not changed.
-They can also function like a reference, hyperlink, or placeholder for the data that was hashed to produce them, though they are more similar to URNs than to URLs ({{RFC3986}}), since they contain no location information.
+They can also function like a reference, hyperlink, or placeholder for the data that was hashed to produce them, though they are more similar to URNs than to URLs {{RFC3986}}, since they contain no location information.

 #### Signature
 A digital signature over arbitrary data D constitutes evidence that the signer processed D with a signing function that took D and the signer's private key as inputs.
 The evidence can be verified by checking that the signature is associated with the public key of the signer.
 Assuming that the signer has not lost unique control of the private key, and that cryptography is appropriately strong, we are justified in the belief that the signer must have taken deliberate action that required seeing an unmodified D in its entirety.

 #### AID
 An autonomic identifier (AID) is a short string that can be resolved to one or more cryptographic keys at a specific version of their key state.
-AIDs are like W3C DIDs ({{W3C.REC-did-core-20220719}}}, and can be transformed into DIDs.
+AIDs are like W3C DIDs {{W3C.REC-did-core-20220719}}}, and can be transformed into DIDs.
 However, they possess several security properties that are not guaranteed by DIDs in general (self-certification, support for prerotation and multisig, support for witnesses, cooperative delegation, and so forth).
 Using cryptographic keys, a party can prove it is the controller of an AID by creating digital signatures.

 #### Signatures over SAIDs
 Since neither a SAID value nor the data it hashes can be changed without breaking the correspondence between them, signing over a SAID is equivalent, in how it commits the signer to content and provides tamper evidence, to signing over the data that the SAID hashes.
 Since SAIDs can function as placeholders for JSON objects, a SAID can function as a placeholder for a JSON object in a larger data structure.
 And since SAIDs can function as a reference without making a claim about location, it is possible to combine these properties to achieve some indirections in evidence that are crucial in privacy and regulatory compliance.
 This is explored in greater detail below.